Bone Broth Recipe Using Real Bones

 - You didn’t cook your bone broth hot enough or long enough.
 Hotter the better.
 It should be an aggressive rolling simmer throughout the cook.

+Your bone broth is greasy because you did not skim all of the fat off the top before you stored it.
 This is a simple solution.
 Skim all of the fat off of your bone broth once it is refrigerated.
 Or you can skim the fat while it is cooking in your pot.

 Your bone broth tastes like water because you didn’t use enough of the right bones and/or you didn’t cook your broth hot enough or long enough.
 See above.